 From knowing what tog size sleep bags to buy to how many layers your newborn should be wearing, we've got the guide to all your sleep worries about bedtime clothing.

 When it comes to dressing your little one, remember that simple is always safest.
+Babies do not need to sleep under a duvet until they are much older.
 Don't overdo the blankets as little legs can kick loose blankets off, so if you can, try to avoid using them and use swaddles or sleep bags instead.